We believe there should be nothing about us without us.

 Uncle Willie Prince, storyteller, athlete and advocate for inclusive sport

 Uncle Willie Prince’s journey is as powerful as it is poignant.
-Born on the Cherbourg mission in Wakka Wakka country, he is a proud Kalkadoon man whose early separation from community shaped his resilience.
+Born on the Cherbourg mission on Wakka Wakka country, he is a proud Kalkadoon man whose early separation from community shaped his resilience.